facelessuser/coloraide/docs/src/markdown/colors/index.md

         Oklab is not currently supported in the CSS spec, the parsed input and string output formats use the `#!css-color color()` function format using the custom name `#!css-color --oklch`:

-        !!! tip "CSS adding Oklch":
-            It seems CSS will be adding Oklab, but we've held off on exposing the official CSS syntax to see there will be any changes in regards to scaling channels, etc.

         ```css-color
         oklch(l c h / a)          // Oklch function
         color(--oklch l c h / a)  // Color function
         ```

-        The string representation of the color object will always default to the `#!css-color color(--oklch l c h / a)` form, but the default string output will be the `#!css-color oklch(l a b / a)` form.

-        ```py
-        Color("oklch", [0, 0, 0], 1)
-        ```

     **Output:**
     :
-        The string representation of the color object and the default string output use the `#!css-color color(--oklch l c h / a)` form.
+        The string representation of the color object will always default to the `#!css-color color(--oklch l c h / a)` form, but the default string output will be the `#!css-color oklch(l a b / a)` form.

         ```playground
         Color("oklch", [0, 0, 0], 1)